juji-io/docs/docs/chatbot-design-tips.md

 ### Handling User Excuses to Open-Ended Questions

-Users may also give \"excuses\" or intentionally dodge a question.
+Users may also give "excuses" or intentionally dodge a question.
 Assume that a chatbot asks a user "What's the top challenge you face?".
 One user may respond "I don't really know since I have many challenges." while another user may state "This is too hard for me to answer."